CERTCC/Vultron/docs/process_models/em/index.md

 Participants might choose to split the case into its respective supply chain cohorts to better coordinate within each group.

+!!! note ""

--   When a case is split into two or more parts, any existing embargo SHOULD transfer to the new cases.
+    When a case is split into two or more parts, any existing embargo SHOULD transfer to the new cases.

+!!! note ""

--   If any of the new cases need to renegotiate the embargo inherited from the parent case, any new embargo SHOULD be later than the inherited embargo.
+    If any of the new cases need to renegotiate the embargo inherited from the parent case, any new embargo SHOULD be later than the inherited embargo.

+!!! note ""

--   In the event that an earlier embargo date is needed for a child case, consideration SHALL be given to the impact that ending the embargo on that case will have on the other child cases retaining a later embargo date.
+    In the event that an earlier embargo date is needed for a child case, consideration SHALL be given to the impact that ending the embargo on that case will have on the other child cases retaining a later embargo date.
 In particular, Participants in each child case should assess whether earlier publication of one child case might reveal the existence of or details about other child cases.

+!!! note ""

--   Participants in a child case SHALL communicate any subsequently agreed changes from the inherited embargo to the Participants of the other child cases.
+    Participants in a child case SHALL communicate any subsequently agreed changes from the inherited embargo to the Participants of the other child cases.